 WorkSafeBC defines violence as, the attempted or actual exercise by a person, other than a worker, of any physical force so as to cause injury to a worker, and includes any threatening statement or behaviour which gives a worker reasonable cause to believe that he or she is at risk of injury.

-Most people think of violence as a physical assault, however workplace violence includes threats, verbal abuse and intimidation.
-All staff play a vital role in violence prevention by following safe work procedures, reporting incidents and assisting with risk assessments or investigations.
+Violence is not just a physical assault.
+It also includes threats, verbal abuse, intimidation and the spillover of domestic violence into the workplace.
+All staff play a vital role in preventing violence by following safe work procedures, reporting incidents and helping with risk assessments or investigations.

 - Reporting violent incidents